keptn/keptn.github.io/content/community/contributing/index.md

 ## Other contributions

 Any contributions will be appreciated even if they aren't listed here yet!
-We welcome contributors with any backgrounds and levels of experiences: code reviews, design and artwork, organizing events, content management, testing, issue triage, localization, etc.
+We welcome contributors with any backgrounds and levels of experience: code reviews, design and artwork, organizing events, content management, testing, issue triage, localization, etc.